 1).
 Maternal Age

 3).
-Extra Body Weight
+Body Weight

-5).
+4).
 Medical Conditions

-6).
+5).
 It’s Not You

-While infertility is generally perceived as a female issue, the reality is 40 to 50 percent of infertility is the male.
-“There’s a fairly equal distribution between male and female factors,” Levens says.
-For example, erectile dysfunction, ejaculatory issues, spinal cord injuries, tumors, and undescended testes are all fairly common (and often treatable) culprits of male infertility.
-Because basic testing for these problems is relatively simple and inexpensive, a semen analysis is performed as part of a couple’s routine testing to determine the underlying cause of the infertility.
+While infertility is generally perceived as a female issue, the reality is 40 to 50 percent of infertility is attributable to male factors.
+“There’s a fairly equal distribution between male and female factors,” Dr. Levens says.
+Erectile dysfunction, ejaculatory issues, and sperm production problems are some of the common (and often treatable) culprits of male infertility.
+Because basic testing for these problems, a semen analysis, is relatively simple and inexpensive, it should be performed as part of a couple’s routine testing to determine the underlying cause(s) of the infertility.

 If you’ve been wondering why you are not getting pregnant and would like to learn more, please call our New Patient Center at 1-877-971-7755 or click here to schedule an appointment.